poppy-project/poppy-com/doc/hal_creation.md

 You can choose the name of your MCU on your Makefile but you have to give exactly the same name to your new poppy-com/hal/MCU folder.

-You can use the HAL template in poppy-com/hal/template/ but it doesn't exist at the moment...
-Good luck
+You can use the HAL template in poppy-com/hal/template/

 If you have any question about hal creation please ask!